 - The student will be required to provide documentation which supports the request for an attendance accommodation.

-Specifically, Disability Services will ask each faculty member for:
+Specifically, Accessibility Services will ask each faculty member for:

 - established attendance policies for the class.